nvdhulst79/OSC_buttons/README.md

 Reed switch: D3 (GPIO5) ---[reed switch NO]-- GND
 ```

+### Deep sleep

-### Dock / deep sleep
+The device can enter deep sleep two ways:

-A normally open (NO) reed switch on D3 detects when the device is placed on its charging dock (which contains a neodymium magnet).
-When the magnet closes the reed switch, D3 is pulled LOW and the device enters deep sleep after 500ms.
-A NO switch is used so that a broken wire (pin stays HIGH via pull-up) keeps the device awake rather than sleeping — prioritizing reliability during performance over battery life in storage.
+1. **From the web UI** — click **Sleep Now** in the Power section of the captive portal.
+2. **Automatically when docked** — via an optional reed switch on D3 (disabled by default, see below).

-To wake the device, press button 1 (D1).
+In either case, waking is done by pressing button 1 (D1).
 This triggers a full reboot — WiFi reconnects in 2-3 seconds.
 The first button press is consumed by the wake and does not send an OSC command.

+Button pad pull-ups are held across deep sleep (`gpio_hold_en`) so D1 stays high and reliably detects the wake press on ESP32-C3.

+### Dock detection (optional, disabled by default)

+A normally open (NO) reed switch on D3 can detect when the device is placed on its charging dock (which contains a neodymium magnet).
+When the magnet closes the reed switch, D3 is pulled LOW and the device enters deep sleep after 500 ms. On boot, the reed switch is checked immediately — before WiFi is brought up — so a dock-while-powered cycle doesn't waste ~10 s of setup.

+**This feature is disabled by default** (`REED_SENSOR_ENABLED = false` in `OSC_buttons.ino`).
+An unconnected or loosely wired D3 acts as an antenna and picks up noise from nearby USB chargers, which can falsely trigger deep sleep.
+Only enable it once the reed switch is actually installed.
+For extra robustness, consider adding an external 10k pull-up from D3 to 3.3V and/or increasing `DOCK_DEBOUNCE_MS`.

+A NO switch is used so that a broken wire (pin stays HIGH via pull-up) keeps the device awake rather than sleeping — prioritizing reliability during performance over battery life in storage.

 ### Battery monitoring (optional)

-Battery reading is stubbed out in the code.
-To enable it, connect a voltage divider from your battery to pin A0 and uncomment the ADC reading in `getBatteryPercent()`.
+Connect a 2× 220k voltage divider from the battery to pin A0.
+The firmware reads `analogReadMilliVolts(A0)` (which applies the chip's factory ADC calibration), averages 16 samples, smooths with an exponential moving average, and maps the result to a percentage through a piecewise-linear single-cell LiPo discharge curve.
+If no divider is installed, the reading will report ~0% — the live level is pushed to the web UI every 10 seconds.

 ## Software setup